Metehan120/rsmalloc/ARCHITECTURE.md

 # RSMalloc Architecture

-This document is a working architecture draft for `rsmalloc` `0.2.0-alpha`.
+This document is a working architecture draft for `rsmalloc` `0.2.1-alpha`.
 It describes the allocator as it exists today, not as a final stable design.
 Some pieces are intentionally experimental and may change before a production-ready release.

-`0.2.0-alpha` is a full allocator-architecture overhaul relative to the `main` branch's earlier `0.1.0-alpha` design.
-The release reworks the RSEQ slab cache, transfer-cache balancing, bulk-refill metadata ownership, NUMA placement, buddy backend, trimming/relief paths, preload ABI behavior, benchmark suite, and public Rust configuration surface.
+The `0.2.x-alpha` line is a full allocator-architecture overhaul relative to the earlier `0.1.0-alpha` design.
+The current `0.2.1-alpha` pass also hardens transfer-cache ABA protection, simplifies the slab page backend to bump-only arenas, makes its newer locks fork-safe, and reorganizes public-facing modules under `frontend/`.

 ## Design Goal